Once you start the application, you will see its main window:

 END USER LICENCE AGREEMENT (EULA)

-Copyright in this software and included documentation belongs to SoftPerfect Research.
+This software and the included documentation is copyright 2013–2016, SoftPerfect.
 All rights are reserved.
-The software may be used, installed or copied only in accordance with the terms of the licence which is described in the following paragraphs.
+The software may be used, installed or copied only in accordance with the terms of the licence described in the following paragraphs.

 The evaluation version of the software may be freely distributed provided that the original distribution package is not modified in any way.

 This is not free software.
-You are hereby licensed to use this software for evaluation purposes without charge.
-The software comes with a restriction that it displays up to 10 switch ports at a time.
-To remove the restriction, you need to purchase a licence.
+You are hereby licensed to use this software for evaluation purposes without charge for as long as you consider appropriate.
+The evaluation version may have some features limited or disabled.
+To use the software without these restrictions you need to purchase a licence.

 GRANT OF LICENCE

 The software is licensed, not sold.
-Upon purchase of a licence, SoftPerfect Research grants you non-exclusive, non-transferable rights to use the Software according to the terms of this EULA.
-There are the following two types of licence issued for this software:
+Upon purchase of a licence, SoftPerfect grants you non-exclusive, non-transferable rights to use the software and all its features according to the terms of this EULA.

-- Single Computer Licence.
-A single computer licence grants the purchaser, or agents of the purchaser, rights to install and use the software on one computer or server.
+- A single computer licence grants the purchaser, or agents of the purchaser, rights to install and use the software on one computer only.
+In order to use the software on several computers simultaneously, the purchaser must acquire several single licences, a site licence, or a worldwide licence.

-- Site Licence.
-A site licence grants an organisation, or agents of an organisation, rights to install and use the software on an unlimited number of computers or servers within one organisation site.
-For the purposes of this EULA an organisation site is defined as a location, or group of locations, used by the organisation which are all within 100 miles (160 kilometres) of each other.
+- A site licence grants an organisation, or agents of an organisation, rights to install and use the software on an unlimited number of computers within one organisation site, including any cloud-based installation and use performed from that site.
+For the purposes of this EULA, an organisation site is defined as a location or a group of locations used by the organisation that are all within 100 miles (160 kilometres) of each other.

 DISTRIBUTION OF LICENCE KEYS

-Except for the specific purposes described in the GRANT OF LICENCE section of this EULA, licence keys issued by SoftPerfect Research may not be distributed by any person or organisation or their agents without written permission from the copyright holder, SoftPerfect Research.
+Except for the specific purposes described in the GRANT OF LICENCE section of this EULA, licence keys issued by SoftPerfect may not be distributed by any person, organisation or their agents without written permission from the copyright holder.

-Unauthorised modification, decompilation or reverse engineering of the program or any subset of the program without written permission from the copyright holder is strictly prohibited.
+Unauthorised modification, decompilation or reverse engineering of the software or any subset of the software without written permission from the copyright holder is strictly prohibited.

 TERMS OF ACCEPTANCE

-Installation or use of this program signifies acceptance of the terms and conditions of the licence.
-If you do not agree with the terms and conditions, you must not install the software, or remove the software from your computer(s) if it is already installed.
-SoftPerfect Research reserves all rights not expressly granted here.
+Installation or use of this program signifies your acceptance of the terms and conditions of the licence.
+If you do not agree with them, you must stop using and remove the software from your computer(s).
+SoftPerfect reserves all rights not expressly granted here.